Wayfarer-Labs/owl-control/GAMES.md

 ❌ Cutscenes or menus.
 We need input data, not movies.<br>
 ❌ Idling during recording.
 No standing still, camping, afk, etc.<br>
-❌ Play or voice chat of real people not recording with our software in any Co-Op/PvE games.<br>
+❌ Play or voice chat of real people not recording with our software in any Co-Op/PvE/PvP games.<br>
 ❌ Controls other than keyboard, mouse and gamepad.<br>
 ❌ Recording other people's gameplay (e.g. please don't spectate others playing; we want to see _your_ gameplay!)<br>

 ✅ First-person view.<br>
 ✅ Steady 60 FPS (aka frames per second/framerate) or more.
 Lower resolution or cap framerate if necessary.<br>
 ✅ Display sizes from 640x360 up to ultrawide.<br>
 ✅ XBOX and PS5 controllers.
-PS5 controllers should be be wired to the computer.<br>
+PS5 controllers should be wired to the computer.
+PS4 and wireless PS5 controllers will work if using DS4Windows, but will not otherwise work.<br>
 ✅ Stopping recording in menus, cutscenes, and when not playing.<br>
 ✅ Repeat playthroughs.
 Do new things each time!<br>
 ✅ Game mods.<br>